What is the Johari Window model?

 1. Open – In this quadrant, I may be well aware that I am comfortable taking risks, along with others.
 In this case, I would agree when people tell me I drive too fast or that I am impulsive because I know that about myself.

-2. Blind – Here, I would not see myself at all as a risk taker, even though most people think I am.
+2. Blind spot – Here, I would not see myself at all as a risk taker, even though most people think I am.
 In this case, I honestly don’t believe that I drive that fast or I really see myself as someone who thinks carefully before I act.

 3. Hidden – In the lower left quadrant, I always drive the speed limit when someone else is in the car with me, but I speed big time when I’m by myself.
 If it’s just me, I make decisions quickly and on the fly, but when others are involved, I try to get their input before I act.